ciebarbarie/ciebarbarie/content/shows/modders.en.md

 A coproduction with <a href="http://www.bronks.be/nl/">BRONKS</a>, <a href="https://www.destudio.com/">Villanella</a> and <a href="http://www.demaan.be/">Beeldsmederij De Maan</a><br>
 Thanks to C-Mine Genk, CC De Werft, Geel and Toneelhuis Antwerpen <br>
-With the support of the Flemish Community
+With the support of the Flemish Community<br>
 Cie Barbarie recieves structural support from the Commission of the Flemish Community

 ## Playlist